 To understand how bitcoin loans work, you’ll need to understand what bitcoin is.
 Basically, bitcoin is a cryptocurrency that operates entirely online.
 It’s decentralized, meaning no particular organization, individual or country controls it.
 This allows bitcoin users to make direct transactions between one another without a third party — like a bank — getting involved.

 Transactions are recorded and published on an electronic ledger called a blockchain, which anyone can access.
 The blockchain relies on several anonymous computers — called miners — to verify the legitimacy of transactions before they join the blockchain to prevent fraud.
 Rather than the blockchain existing on one server, leaving it vulnerable to hackers, it’s distributed to all bitcoin users.

 On a basic level, bitcoin loans work like your standard term loan: It’s borrowed money that you pay back plus interest and fees over a predetermined period of time.
-You can pay it back in fixed installments or all at once, depending on your lender or your preferences.
+You pay it back in fixed installments depending on your loan agreement.
 You can also get bitcoin lines of credit and short-term bitcoin loans.

 That’s where most of the similarities end.
 Because bitcoin isn’t affiliated with any central government or banking institution, your typical bitcoin loan will be from other bitcoin users.
 You’ll also need to factor any commission on the current exchange rate into your fees.